emqx/emqx-docs/en_US/data-integration/data-bridge-mongodb.md

 MongoDB data integration is an out-of-the-box feature in EMQX designed to bridge the gap between MQTT-based IoT data and MongoDB's powerful data storage capabilities.
 With a built-in [rule engine](https://docs.emqx.com/en/enterprise/v5.1/data-integration/rules.html) component, the integration simplifies the process of ingesting data from EMQX to MongoDB for storage and management, eliminating the need for complex coding.

-The diagram below illustrates a typical architecture of data integration between EMQX and MongDB. <!-- This image needs to be modified to represent MongoDB -->
+The diagram below illustrates a typical architecture of data integration between EMQX and MongoDB.

 <img src="./assets/mongdb_bridge_architecture.png" alt="mongdb_bridge_architecture" style="zoom:67%;" />